-"Does your grass mat surfacing conform to the standard?" is a question that we get asked quite often by new customers
+We are often asked: "Does your grass mat surfacing conform to the standard?"

 And honestly, it’s a question that all buyers should be asking when it comes to safety in playgrounds.
-If you’re new to the world of grass mats, you might have a whole host of questions related to the grass mat standard, which we’ve helpfully answered here!
-(If you have more questions, feel free to leave a comment, or email us at info@playsmartuk.co.uk or call us on 01564 742811)
+If you’re new to the world of grass mats, you likely have a lot of questions on grass mat standards.
+This blog is here to answer these concerns and queries!
+If you have more questions, feel free to leave a comment.
+Additionally, you can email us at info@playsmartuk.co.uk or call us on 01564 742811

-The British Standard, better known as BS EN 1177 (2018), specifies a method for determining the impact reduction of playground surfacing.
+The British Standard for play surfacing safety is known as BS EN 1177 (2018).
+This specifies a method for determining the impact reduction of playground surfacing.
 It defines a “Critical Fall Height” for surfacing, which represents the upper limit of the surface’s effectiveness in reducing head injury.

 Testing provides a method for assessment of safety surfaces.
 In accordance with EN 1177 (2018), test specimens are struck with an instrumented headform from a series of different drop heights.